Is LibreOffice Worthy of the Office Crown?

 LibreOffice 5.1 is the undisputed king of the free office suites.
 Having seriously optimized the underlying LibreOffice code, The Document Foundation can now push the free office suite further afield, with work on the LibreOffice Viewer for Android app and LibreOffice web (coming to us relatively soon) ongoing.

 Is it competing with Microsoft Office 2016?
 In some quarters, yes.
 LibreOffice ships with many major Linux distributions and is certainly extremely popular among users of open source software.

 However, and as we hear time and time again, Microsoft Office is the de facto tool for a staggering amount of businesses, academics, and governments.
-Because of the decades-long slant towards Microsoft, many organizations simply cannot envisage using a different office suite, even if the offerings are just as good in many places, and importantly, free of charge.
+Because of the decades-long slant towards Microsoft, many organizations simply cannot envisage using an alternative office suite , even if the offerings are just as good and free of charge.

 How have you found LibreOffice 5.1?
 Is it enough to make you switch from Microsoft Office?
 Let us know below!

 Image Credit: LibreOffice in Numbers via Collabora Productivity

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.